parasaurolophus/go/lambda.md

-# What Your CS Professor Might Have Failed to Tell You
+# Things Your CS Professor Might Have Failed to Tell You

 ## All Programming Languages Are Modeled on the Lambda Calculus